What is Denver Days?

-Denver Days public event applications are accepted up to 30 days before the event is to occur.
-Public Event reservations for the 2018 season will be accepted beginning on Wed.
-November 1, 2017.
-Visit our Public Events and Special Occasion page (denvergov.org/permits) to learn more.
+Denver Days Event Applications are accepted up to 30 calendar days before the event is to occur.
+Public Event Reservations for the 2020 season will be accepted beginning on

-In order for your Public Event Permit to be approved, you will need provide a certificate of insurance (or acknowledgement of waiver), a site map, trash plan, complete a park walkthrough, arrange for portable toilets, and pay any hard costs such as electricity on-site.
+In order for your permit to be approved, you will typically have to provide a certificate of insurance (or acknowledgement of waiver), a site map, trash plan, complete a park walkthrough, arrange for portable toilets (highly recommended), and pay any hard costs (such as electricity on site).